Mhdaw/All-chat/backend/readme.md

   -d '{"message": "Hello, can you help me with Python programming?", "conversation_id": "test_convo"}

 4. this will help you test the backend

+other way:
+you can just run the python app.py and then use the outputed link, a simple HTML page.